vikasjethlya/CarND-MPC-Project/reflection.md

 	 * N = 20
 	 * dt = 0.05
 * The car drives smoothly around the track with velocity up to 40 mph.
+* If i increase the speed beyond 40, the car is too wobbly and goes out of the track.

 ## Polynomial Fitting and MPC Preprocessing :